Clinical-Genomics/scout/react-modules/README.md

 ### prod: https://scout-react.scilifelab.se/
 ### staging: https://scout-react-stage.scilifelab.se/

-You need to be connected to the Scilifelab VPN to access these URLs.
+You need to be connected to the ScilifeLab VPN to access these URLs.

 ## About